 The Chase United Quest Credit Card is a mid-tier card at best and has the third-highest annual fee compared to the other United cards: United Gateway Card, United Explorer Card, and United Club Infinite Card.

-With a not-so-expensive annual fee of $250, new cardholders will earn a whopping 100,000 welcome bonus and high earning rates on bonus categories.
-You can earn the Chase quest card 100k bonus if you spend a total of $10,000 – spend $5,000 to get the first 80,000 miles in the first three months, then spend another $5,000 to earn the remaining 20,000 miles in the first six months.
+With a not-so-expensive annual fee of $250, new cardholders will earn a welcome bonus of 80,000 points and high earning rates on bonus categories.
+You can earn the Chase quest card 80k bonus if you spend a total of $5,000 within 3 months of account opening.

 The welcome bonus is worth about $1000 or even more depending on how you redeem your points.
 However, it’s not just the welcome bonus that makes the new United Quest Card a must-have because the perks and other benefits are also very competitive.